cloudspannerecosystem/machmeter/docs/setup.md

 | jMeterParams.spannerInstanceConfig.configuration  | Region in which the spanner instance is to be created                   |
 | jMeterParams.schemaFilePath                       | Path to the Schema file.                                                |

-** Please refer to the sample file for example values
 </div>

+{: .note }
+Please refer to the sample file for example values

-This is a [sample file](./commons/resource/sample-machmeter-setup-config.json) with the above defined configuration.
+This is a [sample file](../commons/resource/sample-machmeter-setup-config.json) with the above defined configuration.

 ### Execution Command
 ```bash